csongorb/growingstuff/onstage/bios.md

 [csongorb.com](http://csongorb.com/)

+### Short

+Csongor Baranyai is an experienced game and narrative designer with over 20 years of experience in interactive media.
+He teaches game design at the UE University of Europe for Applied Sciences.
+His work includes games, transmedia projects, artistic collaborations, and personal projects.
+He is interested in exploring the development process and how games evolve, as in the exhibition series [Devolution](https://devolution.online/).

+### Long

 Game and narrative designer Csongor Baranyai has more than 15 years of history in games and interactive media.
 He studied film dramaturgy and scriptwriting, but worked after as a contracted game designer for several years.
 Since 2008, he has worked on various projects as a freelance game designer, narrative designer, and consultant for game developers, transmedia projects, and artists, as well as personal projects.
 Since 2009, he has lectured on game and system design, interactive narration, and transmedia.
 He has been a professor of game design at the University of Europe for Applied Sciences (UE) since 2015 and the head of the BA Game Design program there since 2016.
 He has invented, developed, and organized several events and event series dealing with games, narrative design, and digital media... such as Devolution.